alan-turing-institute/prompto/docs/models.md

 For any given `prompt_dict`, the following environment variables are required:
 - One of `HUGGINGFACE_TGI_API_ENDPOINT` or `HUGGINGFACE_TGI_API_ENDPOINT_model_name`

-#### Quart API
+## Quart API

-To query models from Huggingface that are not available via the `text-generation-inference` API, we have written a simple [Quart API](../src/prompto/models/quart/quart_api.py) that can be used to query a text-gerneration model using the Huggingface `transformers` library.
+To query models from Huggingface that are not available via the `text-generation-inference` API, we have written a simple [Quart API](../src/prompto/models/quart/quart_api.py) that can be used to query a text-generation model from the [Huggingface model hub](https://huggingface.co/models) using the Huggingface `transformers` library.
 This can be started using the `prompto_quart_server` command, e.g.
 ```
 prompto_quart_server --model-name vicgalle/gpt2-open-instruct-v1 --host localhost --port 5000 --max-length 200
 ```